rwdroge/pug2024OTEL/README.md

 We will start this workshop by collecting Metrics in the OpenTelemetry standard for both a PASOE instance and a RDBMS instance.
 As mentioned earlier during the presentation, we can use an OpenEdge Command Center Agent to do this for us.
-We don't need an OpenEdge Command Center Server installation for this to work, but we have set one for you up nonetheless
+We don't need an OpenEdge Command Center Server installation for this to work, but we have [configured one for you](https://localhost:8000) nonetheless.

+The OpenEdge Command Center Agent can be installed using a silent or interactive installer, but it can also be deployed using a set of configuration files (i.e. ideal for Docker deployments).
+Today we will use the 'normal' Windows installation method.
+We've already downloaded the latest version from ESD for you and

+c:\workshop\binaries

 ## OpenTelemetry Tracing